celevtov/ITworksPythonProject/README.md

 pip install -r [requirements.txt]
 ```
 ## How to use
-For starting you should use main.py
+To start you should use main.py
 ```
 python3 main.py
 ```
-On the next step ypu get 4 actions
+On the next step you have 4 actions
 ### 1 - get sample of data
-You could get sample from dataframe to undastnd data and column
+You could get sample from dataframe to understand data and columns
 <details>
   <summary>Table Example</summary>